 They’re also affordable and easy to add to your diet.
 Just remember to soak them before eating to enhance digestibility, palatability and nutrient absorption.

 Possible downsides of eating raw oats

-Though it is safe to eat raw oats, it’s recommended to soak them in water, juice, milk, or dairy free milk alternative to avoid undesirable side effects.
+Even though it is considered safe to eat raw oats, avoid undesirable side effects by soaking them in water, juice, milk, or dairy free milk alternative.

 Oats have a high fiber content, which naturally absorbs moisture from its surroundings.
 When raw oats are consumed while dry, they will soak up liquids from your digestive tract.

 Eating dry raw oats could lead to blockage due to a build up in your stomach or intestines, ultimately causing constipation or indigestion.